evilusean/Pysean/Sean/JapaNaeS/readme.md

 Katakana = used for words borrowed from other languages </br>
 Romaji = Japanese words written in Latin-Roman Alphabet(phonetically) </br>
 Kanji = used for words of chinese origin adapted into Japanese </br>
-  Onoyomi = way to read kanji from chinese pronounciation </br>
+  On-yomi = way to read kanji from chinese pronounciation </br>
-  Konyomi = way to read kanji from japanese pronounciation </br>
+  Kun-yomi = way to read kanji from japanese pronounciation </br>